-- Dressing- Help your child to attempt using fastenings- zips, buttons, velcro and gradually withdraw your support so they can reach a level of independence
+- Dressing- assist your child to attempt using fastenings- zips, buttons, velcro and gradually withdraw your support so they can reach a level of independence

-- In the kitchen- Have your child set the table – grasping cutlery and placing it at a table setting will help develop pincer grasp and eye hand coordination
+- In the kitchen- give your child responsibilities to set the table – grasping cutlery and placing it at a table setting will help develop pincer grasp and eye hand coordination

 Gross Motor Skills

 Gross motor skills involve the larger and stronger muscle groups that are responsible for us being able to hold our head up, sit, crawl, stand, walk, run, jump, hop and skip.
 Your child with ID may be able to do many of these things without difficulty however, if the ID is more severe your child’s ability in this area may be compromised.
 To encourage skill develop and independence try some of the following: